-ART-207 Survey of Western Art from Prehistory through the Middle Ages
+ART-207 Survey of Western Art from Prehistory through the Middle Ages 3.0 Units/3.0 hours LEC

 This course will provide an overview of Western Art History from prehistoric cultures through the fourteenth century.
 Architecture, sculpture, painting, drawing, calligraphy, book arts, metal, textiles, ceramics and jewelry from Europe and the Ancient Near East are included.
 (C-ID ARTH 110)